-When Hansie Cronje was being groomed as a captain and an all-rounder, the South African selectors had an eye on Kalis too since the lad was seen as one willing to grasp things quickly.
-Kallis has this innate ability to adapt and the team has gained immensely as the all-rounder has delivered.
+When Hansie Cronje was being groomed as a captain and an all-rounder, the South African selectors had an eye on Kalis too, since the lad was seen as one willing to grasp things quickly.
+Kallis has this innate ability to adapt, and the team has gained immensely as the all-rounder has delivered.

-Andrew Flintoff was influential for England with both bat and ball for a few years before his body complained but Jacques Kallis confounded the argument that it could not be done for a prolonged period.
+Andrew Flintoff was influential for England with both bat and ball for a few years before his body complained, but Jacques Kallis confounded the argument that it could not be done for a prolonged period.
 Kallis is the product of a system that strongly believes in grooming youngsters.

-His fast-medium bowling may have been his second-string but from 1998 to 2008 he averaged 22 wickets a year in Tests as well as 875 runs.
+His fast-medium bowling may have been his second-string, but from 1998 to 2008, he averaged 22 wickets a year in Tests as well as 875 runs.
 He was the nearest thing Test cricket had seen to a great all-rounder since the days of Kapil Dev,Imran Khan Richard Hadlee, and Ian Botham in the early 1980s.
 He was also a superb slip catcher, in the same class as Botham himself.

-Jack Kallis was central to the success the South Africa team built over the years.
+Jack Kallis was central to the success the South African team built over the years.
 He was the rock on which a powerful batting unit was built.
-He was, lent invaluable support to a strong pace attack with the ball, swinging it markedly when conditions were right, and missed very few of the many edges that came his way in the cordon.
+He lent invaluable support to a strong pace attack with the ball, swinging it markedly when conditions were right, and missed very few of the many edges that came his way in the cordon.

-In the home series against the West Indies in 1998, he was the principal character in South Africa sweeping the contests 5-0.
-It was sensational stuff, it characterized the quality of South African cricket and in Kallis, the nation had found a cricketer of substance.
-The series against the West Indies was a landmark for Kalli’s.
+In the home series against the West Indies in 1998, he was the principal character in South Africa, sweeping the contests 5-0.
+It was sensational stuff; it characterized the quality of South African cricket, and in Kallis, the nation had found a cricketer of substance.
+The series against the West Indies was a landmark for Kalli’s

-A dull debut against England at home in 1995 was not in keeping with his talent but he crafted a place for himself in the side with an improved show in the subsequent seasons.
-Just eight runs and wicketless spells against England had cast a shadow on his capabilities but Kallis managed to stay in the squad with his useful batting in the following series against Australia and then at home.
+A dull debut against England at home in 1995 was not in keeping with his talent, but he crafted a place for himself in the side with an improved show in the subsequent seasons.
+Just eight runs and wicketless spells against England had cast a shadow on his capabilities, but Kallis managed to stay in the squad with his useful batting in the following series against Australia and then at home.

-Back to that series against the West Indies which cemented his place in the team.
+Back to that series against the West Indies, which cemented his place in the team.
 He collected 485 runs at an average of 69 through hard work and produced some delightful cricket at Cape Town.
-His home crowds being treated to two vintage knocks of 110 and 88.
+His home crowds are being treated to two vintage knocks of 110 and 88.
 He then capped it with spells of two for 34 and five for 90.

 Centuries against New Zealand and Zimbabwe showed him as a strong competitor and a reliable batter away from home, too.
-Then he graduated with consistent performances as one of the senior and significant members of the side and he celebrated his status by recording another brilliant innings of 160 against New Zealand.
+Then he graduated with consistent performances as one of the senior and significant members of the side, and he celebrated his status by recording another brilliant innings of 160 against New Zealand.

-From a modest start, when he garnered 275 runs in 1996, Kallis has made rapid progress each year and reached his peak in 2000 when he figured in 39 matches and aggregated 1,300, strangely without a century to his credit.
+From a modest start, when he garnered 275 runs in 1996, Kallis has made rapid progress each year and reached his peak in 2000, when he figured in 39 matches and aggregated 1,300, strangely without a century to his credit.
 He came close to it against Zimbabwe at Port Elizabeth, but was left stranded at 98 and then got out seven runs short against New Zealand at Kimberley.

 His sheer dependability suited a team that tended to put a premium on minimizing risks.
 Rather like Sachin Tendulkar, who alone has bettered his tally of 45 Test centuries.
 Jacques Kallis had an immaculate technique and an amazing ability to stay focused on the business of scoring runs, whatever the potential distractions.